jbannick/hellokata-java/src/modules/mod_libs/hellomodlibversioned2/Readme.md

 7. At the command line, execute: run10.sh

-The Java 10 app and Multi-release library should display:
+The Java 10 app should display:
 ````
 Hello Modularized Java 10 App!
 This app is running under Java version 10